Alethic (Conceptual) Modalities

 • Nothing can travel faster than light.

-• Knowable a priori and knowable only a posteriori are conceptually distinct from necessarily true and contingently true.
+• Knowability a priori and knowability only a posteriori are conceptually distinct from necessary truth and contingent truth.
 The first pair are epistemic concepts, relating to knowledge.
 The second pair are metaphysical, concerning propositions.

 • A proposition is knowable a priori if and only if it is necessarily true.